 Thumb arthritis is the most common arthritis of the hand and wrist, affecting the joint at the base of the thumb – also known as the carpometacarpal or CMC joint.
 In many cases, people often ask about a cortisone injection in thumb joint.
-So, what is thumb arthritis, and when should you have a cortisone shot?
+So, what is thumb arthritis, and when should you have a CMC joint injection?
+Does a steroid injection for thumb arthritis work?

 What are the symptoms of thumb arthritis?

-Factors that can increase the risk of thumb arthritis include female sex, age over 50 years, previous injuries such as cracks or sprains of the thumb, jobs that place high stress on the thumb, and obesity.
+Factors that can increase the risk of thumb arthritis include female sex, age over 50 years, previous injuries such as cracks or sprains, jobs that place high stress on the thumb, and obesity.

 How do we diagnose thumb arthritis?